-The Chequamegon Bird Club sponsored three guided birding walks during the month of May in celebration of World Migratory Bird Day.
-This year's WMBD theme was Water: Sustaining Bird Life, and each walk was in an area clearly supporting the validity of that theme.
+The Chequamegon Bird Club is hosting two guided birding walks during the month of May in celebration of World Migratory Bird Day.
+This year's WMBD theme is Protect Insects - Protect Birds

 World Migratory Bird Day (originally named International Migratory Bird Day - IMBD) is the brainchild of the Smithsonian Migratory Bird Center (SMBC).
 WMBD is the only international education program that highlights and celebrates the migration of nearly 350 species of migratory birds between nesting habitats in North America and non-breeding grounds in Latin America, Mexico, and the Caribbean.
 Each year WMBD explores a different aspect of migratory birds and their conservation.
 For further information you can visit the WMBD web site at www.birdday.org